DigitalRuby/ExchangeSharp/README.md

 The following cryptocurrency services are supported:
 - Cryptowatch (partial)

+ExchangeSharp uses 'symbol' to refer to markets, or pairs of currencies.

 Please send pull requests if you have made a change that you feel is worthwhile, want a bug fixed or want a new feature.
 You can also donate to get new features.

 Nuget package: https://www.nuget.org/packages/DigitalRuby.ExchangeSharp/